FirelyTeam/firely-docs-firely-server/security/accesscontrol.rst

 * the CompartmentDefinition is known to Firely Server, see :ref:`conformance` for options to provide them.
 * the OAuth2 Token contains a claim with the same name as the CompartmentDefinition.code (but it must be lowercase).

-So some the launch contexts mentioned in SMART on FHIR map to CompartmentDefinitions.
+So some of the launch contexts mentioned in SMART on FHIR map to CompartmentDefinitions.
 For example, the launch context 'launch/patient' and 'launch/encounter' map to the compartment 'Patient' and 'Encounter'.
-Please note that launch contexts can be extened for any resource type, but not all resource types have a matching CompartmentDefinition, e.g. 'location'.
+Please note that launch contexts can be extended for any resource type, but not all resource types have a matching CompartmentDefinition, e.g. 'Location'.

 A CompartmentDefinition defines the relationships, but it becomes useful once you combine it with a way of specifying the actual focus resource.
 In SMART on FHIR, the launch context can do that, e.g. patient=123.
 As per the SMART `Scopes and Launch Context`_, the value '123' is the value of the Patient.id.
 Together with the Patient CompartmentDefinition this defines a -- what we call -- Compartment in Firely Server: